orbitmines/archive/projects/_unprocessed/Unprocessed thoughts (<2024) - Postponed to 2024 thoughts.md

   The abstract idea of persistence is quite straight-forward:  non-trivially limits access to the previous 'steps'.

-- [ ] Possibly an inconsistency to point out is something along the lines of; *everything* is some defintion of the *universe*.
-That doesn't stop anything in creating a concept of *multiverse*.
-Even though that kind of thing would've necessarily already been captured.
-TODO: Reference the thing I said to Dani??

 - [ ] some other level of description is not ignorant, another is. -0 simulate

 Ignoring Redundancies (; Skipping Equivalences)